-A psychiatrist at the Komfo Anokye Teaching Hospital (KATH) in Kumasi, Dr John-Paul Omuojine, has raised alarm about an emerging trend in drug abuse whereby the youth lace marijuana with opium, known locally as 'tie', for use.
+Psychiatrist at the Komfo Anokye Teaching Hospital (KATH) in Kumasi, Dr. John-Paul Omuojine, has raised alarm about an emerging trend in drug abuse whereby the youth lace marijuana with opium, known locally as 'tie', for use.

-According to Dr Omuojine, the substance, which the youth consume to make them ‘high’, was more dangerous than tramadol, as it could easily cause mental illness.
+According to Dr. Omuojine, the substance, which the youth consume to make them high, was more dangerous than tramadol, as it could cause mental illness.

-He disclosed that the Psychiatric Unit at KATH had been flooded lately with such patients who confessed to taking ‘tie’ because the intake of marijuana or tramadol alone was not enough to get them ‘high’.
+He disclosed that the Psychiatric Unit at KATH had been flooded lately with such patients who confessed to taking 'tie' because the intake of marijuana and tramadol alone was not enough to get them high.

-Speaking to the Daily Graphic during the opening of a 10-day training programme organised by the Narcotics Control Board (NACOB) in Kumasi yesterday, the psychiatrist said the alarming rate at which cases connected to the consumption of ‘tie’ were being reported called for a swift national policy to deal with it.
+Speaking to the Daily Graphic at the opening of a 10-day training programme organised by the Narcotics Control Board (NACOB) in Kumasi Monday, the psychiatrist said the alarming rate at which cases connected to tge consumption of 'tie' were being reported called for a swift national policy to deal with it.

-Dr Omuojine said although there were no statistics available to show that the combination of marijuana and ‘tie’ was the cause of the high number of reported mental illnesses in Kumasi, interaction with the patients and their personal confessions lent credence to the enormity of the problem.
+Dr. Omuojine said although there were no statistics available to show that the combination of marijuana and 'tie' was the cause of the high number of reported cases in Kumasi, interaction with the patients and their personal confessions lent credence to the enormity of the problem.

 Twenty-four health professionals at different levels are brainstorming and receiving training on how to deal with the treatment, rehabilitation and social reintegration of persons with substance abuse disorders at the NACOB event.

 Chief among the issues being discussed at the training programme are how to tackle and deal with stigmatisation, the nature of addiction and evidence-based practice.